How Do We Raise Prices?

 Hello everybody out there in farm country.
 This radio commentary is brought to you by the National Corn Growers Association and CropLife America.
 They are friends, supporters, and allies of a healthy farm economy and prosperous rural America.
 Thank you.

 And now for today’s commentary—

-If you would like to review my radio shows going back more than 20 years, just go on-line to http://www.johnblockreports.com Have .a great weekend.
+If you would like to review my radio shows going back more than 20 years, just go online to www.johnblockreports.com.
+Have a great weekend.

 Until next week, I am John Block from Washington.